The Committees are an essential channel to deliver the mission of the CNCPI.

 The Trademark and Geographical Indications Committee facilitates reflection and discussion on developments in the relevant legislation and case law in France and internationally, as well as on the practice of attorneys relating to trademark law and protected geographical indications regulation.

 It supports the activities of the CNCPI Board in these areas and is particularly involved in actions related to the entry into force of new French legal requirements concerning the “Trademark Package”.
-These changes substantially modify the practices of trademark attorneys, working closely with the French Patent and Trademark Office (INPI) in the implementation of these new provisions.
+These changes substantially modify the practices of trademark attorneys.
+The Committee, thus works closely with the French Patent and Trademark Office (INPI) in the implementation of these new provisions.

 The Committee is also oversees the partnership between the CNCPI and the Comité Champagne (CIVC).